 The Mother of Freshwater Ecology

-In honor of Women’s History Month, Washington College pays tribute to a former biology professor who pioneered freshwater ecology.
+In honor of Women’s History Month, we pay tribute to a former biology professor who pioneered freshwater ecology.
 We asked student historian Andrew Darlington ’19 to investigate the WC teacher and environmental groundbreaker Kathleen Carpenter.

 While Kathleen Carpenter has largely been forgotten in the modern day, her work in higher education revolutionized many aspects of modern science.
 In a society that spurned professional women, Carpenter fought to receive a doctoral degree from the University of Wales in the 1920s and fought for the acceptance of women into graduate schools.
 In a field that neglected freshwater biology in favor of marine biology, Carpenter’s 1928 textbook Life in Inland Waters marked the first freshwater ecology textbook ever written in English; as a result of her studies and publications, Carpenter become known as “the mother of freshwater ecology.”
 And in a world that provided her research opportunities at countless institutions—the University of Wales in Cardiff, the British Ministry of Agriculture and Fisheries in London, and Harvard University in Cambridge—Carpenter’s desire to teach brought her to Washington College, where she was head of the Department of Biology from 1931 to 1936.